DataDog/documentation/content/en/monitors/service_level_objectives/burn_rate.md

 ## How Burn Rate Alerts work

-A burn rate is a unitless value [coined by Google][1] that indicates how fast your error budget is being consumed relative to the length of your SLO’s target.
-For example, for a 30-day target a burn rate of 1 means your error budget would be fully consumed in exactly 30 days if the rate of 1 was kept constant.
-A burn rate of 2 means the error budget would be exhausted in 15 days if kept constant, a burn rate of 3 means 10 days, etc.
+A burn rate is a unitless value [coined by Google][1] that indicates how fast your error budget is consumed relative to your SLO’s target length.
+For example, a 30-day target, a burn rate of 1 means your error budget would be fully consumed in exactly 30 days if the rate of 1 was kept constant.
+A burn rate of 2 means the error budget would be exhausted in 15 days if kept constant, and a burn rate of 3 means 10 days, etc.

 This relationship is represented by the following formula: